Discovering the Magic of Blue Flowers

 Gardeners find it hard to resist the allure of blue flowers.
-In the natural world, blue is an usual flower color and that's surely one reason we find blue flowers so appealing.
+In the natural world, blue is an usual flower color and this is surely one of the reasons we find blue flowers so appealing.
 But there’s more to the power of blue than novelty.
 Read on to learn how you can put this heavenly hue to work in your garden.

 From lapis lazuli to ultramarine, cobalt to cerulean, blue has long had a special role in art, jewelry and textiles.
 Traditionally, the color blue has been used to represent qualities of the sublime such as truth, humility, purity, faithfulness, and heaven.
 In contemporary times, blue is also associated with harmony, confidence, infinity and the imagination.